 Review: In this article, Search Engine Journal does a great job of detailing what proper on-page SEO is and why it’s so important for securing top rankings in the major search engines.
-If search engine bots can’t tell what your website is about, they are going to be confused what keywords to rank your webpages for.
+If search engine bots can’t tell what your website is about, they are going to be confused what keywords to rank your web pages for.
 On the flip side, if you make it easy for search engines to crawl, index, and read your website, then your chances of ranking at the top of search results goes way up!

 If you don’t get the basics of on-page SEO right, you have very little chance of securing top spots for competitive key phrases, even if you’ve got a fantastic outreach and PR campaign and an awesome link profile!
 It’s a common mistake to ignore the basics of SEO and focus on getting links instead of what’s in your control…the optimization of your own site.
-On-page SEO is the foundation to your campaign.
+On-page SEO is the foundation of your campaign.
 Get it right and you’ll succeed on the search engines, get it wrong and you’ll never hit the top, whatever else you do.

 With this in mind, here’s a brief guide to on-page SEO looking at the basics as well as the other essentials you need to ensure are in place if you want to outrank your competitors.
-SEO is constantly evolving, however this should set you right over the next few months unless anything unexpected comes along.
+SEO is constantly evolving, however, this should set you right over the next few months unless anything unexpected comes along.

-The below isn’t in any order of priority, it’s all important and should be used as a bit of a check list:
+The below isn’t in any order of priority, it’s all-important and should be used as a bit of a checklist:

 1. Title Tags

 Ensure you place your main keyword and variations in the title tag of a page.
 Always ensure you target one main keyword and variations per page and don’t try and trick the search engines by optimizing multiple pages for the same keyword.
-Write your title tag in a natural way which uses your main keyword at the start with variations added too.
+Write your title tag in a natural way that uses your main keyword at the start with variations added too.
 Think about what looks natural and will entice searchers to click on your site.

 2. Meta Descriptions

 Meta descriptions don’t contribute as a ranking signal anymore, but they’re still an incredibly important aspect of on-page optimization.
-They’re the first introduction potential customers get with your brand, so it pays to get them right.
+They’re the first introduction potential customers get to your brand, so it pays to get them right.

-Meta descriptions should be well written, approximately 156 characters and essentially a sales pitch for what the landing page is about.
-As with title tags, don’t spam or over optimize and always think about what works for users before the search engines.
+Meta descriptions should be well written, approximately 156 characters, and essentially a sales pitch for what the landing page is about.
+As with title tags, don’t spam or over-optimize and always think about what works for users before the search engines.

 3. Heading Tags

 If you’re not using H tags in a strategic way, you should be!
 Starting with your pages’ H1 tag, ensure you utilize headings correctly without over-optimizing them.
-Place your main keyword in a H1 tag, again making sure it works for users ahead of search engines, and split the rest of your content up with ascending H tags…H2 comes next then H3.
+Place your main keyword in an H1 tag, again making sure it works for users ahead of search engines and split the rest of your content up with ascending H tags…H2 comes next then H3.
 You get the picture.
 One thing to remember is to only use one H1 tag.
 Others can be used multiple times if needed.

-Keyword stuffing is a technique which has been long dead, so don’t even consider mentioning your main terms in every other sentence.
+Keyword stuffing is a technique that has been long dead, so don’t even consider mentioning your main terms in every other sentence.
 Google’s algorithm works on latent semantic indexing, so simply writing naturally about the topic of the page should mean you are writing relevant content.
 So long as it’s unique and not copied from somewhere else, you shouldn’t run into any problems.

 5. Canonicalisation Of Duplicate Content